ros/urdfdom/README.md

 If you choose to check this repository out for use with ROS, be aware that the necessary ``package.xml`` is not included in this repo but instead is added in during the ROS release process.
 To emulate this, pull the appropriate file into this repository using the following format.
-Be sure to replace the ALLCAPS words with the apropriate terms:
+Be sure to replace the ALLCAPS words with the appropriate terms:

 ```
 wget https://raw.github.com/ros-gbp/urdfdom-release/debian/ROS_DISTRO/UBUNTU_DISTRO/urdfdom/package.xml